 - Rinse out your coils and don’t submerge them in water or alcohol when changing flavors.
 It was my logic to remove the flavor completely from a previous E-Juice I needed to submerge the coil heads overnight to completely get rid of the flavor.
 The only thing this did was ruin the coils faster.
 If you really want to, try not rinsing the coils at all when changing flavors.
 I did this and it seemed make the coils last longer than rinsing it out.

-How Long do Coils Last?
+How Long Does A Vape Coil Last?

 There’s also a list of things that are a huge no-no when using these tank based atomizers as it will ruin your coils right away.